MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 When mobbing, your physical environment matters.

-Having an environment that is condusive for mob programming plays a major role in whether the practice becomes entrenched or not.
+Having an environment that is condusive for mob programming plays a major role in whether the practice becomes entrenched in a teams daily routine or not.

-> Humans are lazy, you want as little work involved to have your environment condusive to mobbing as possible
+> Humans are lazy, you want as little effort required in having a mob assembled

 There is a higher uptake in mobbing when an environment is condusive to the practice.